 The Council will seek to eliminate reversing on site wherever possible.
-Where this is not possible, the Council will:
+Where this is not possible, the Council will implement, where reasonably practicable, the following measures:

-- establish clearly marked dedicated reversing areas that are visible to drivers and pedestrians - where possible, enlarge reversing areas to improve visibility for drivers and pedestrians - prevent non-essential personnel from entering reversing areas - fit fixed mirrors and other visibility aids to increase visibility around vehicles

-- install reversing aids on vehicles where possible - use a trained banks man or signaller only where all other options have been exhausted.
+- establish clearly marked dedicated reversing areas that are visible to drivers and pedestrians - where possible, enlarge reversing areas to improve visibility for drivers and pedestrians - prevent non-essential personnel from entering reversing areas - fit fixed mirrors and other visibility aids to increase visibility around vehicles - install reversing aids on vehicles where possible - use a trained banksman or signaller only where all other options have been exhausted.

-Where vehicles must reverse up to structures or edges, the Council will provide wheel stops or similar structures.
-If banks men must be used, they will use standard European hand signals and any new signals that must be devised will be based on existing signalling practice.
+Where vehicles must reverse up to structures or edges, the Council will consider the provision of wheel stops or similar structures.
+If banksmen must be used, they will use standard European hand signals and any new signals that must be devised will be based on existing signalling practice.
 Banksmen and drivers must agree on the signals to be used before any manoeuvring takes place.